-Daher’s professional experience includes diverse themes, multiple types of stakeholders, employment and internships that span diverse backgrounds, including: Lebanon, Qatar, Poland, France, and the USA (Indiana and Texas).
-Daher’s research excellence was recognized with the 2019 Biological & Agricultural Engineering Department Excellence Award for Outstanding Research.
-In 2017, he received the Best Paper Award at the International Conference for Sustainable Development, Columbia University, and was the 2017 recipient of the Montgomery Award, given by the Office of Graduate and Professional Studies (OGAPS) to those student leaders making major contributions to academic opportunities and quality of life of their fellow graduate students at Texas A&M University.
-Daher earned a PhD in Water Management and Hydrologic Sciences from Texas A&M University (2019), an MSE from Purdue University, Biological and Agricultural Engineering (2012, with distinction) and a Bachelor of Civil Engineering from the American University of Beirut (2010, with distinction).
+Daher’s professional experience includes diverse themes, employment and internships in Lebanon, Qatar, Poland, France, and the USA (Indiana and Texas).
+Daher’s research excellence was recognized with the 2019 Biological & Agricultural Engineering Department’s Excellence Award for Outstanding Research.
+In 2017, he received the Best Paper Award at the International Conference for Sustainable Development, Columbia University, and was the 2017 recipient of the Montgomery Award, given by the Office of Graduate and Professional Studies to those student leaders making major contributions to academic opportunities and quality of life of their fellow graduate students at Texas A&M University.

 Bassel was Research Associate at Texas &M’s Water-Energy-Food Nexus Research Group at the Department of Biological and Agricultural Engineering (2014-2020), and served as Project Coordinator at Texas A&M’s Water-Energy-Food Nexus Initiative (2015-2018).
 He was Research Associate at Qatar Environment and Energy Research Institute (2012-2014).
 Daher holds a PhD in Water Management and Hydrologic Sciences from Texas A&M University (2019), an MSE in Biological and Agricultural Engineering from Purdue University (2012), and a Bachelor of Civil Engineering from the American University of Beirut (2010).